Azure-Samples/use-harbor-with-aks-and-acr/README.md

 - `Database`: The Database service is responsible for storing and managing metadata and configuration of Harbor.
 It holds information such as users, projects, repositories, access control policies, and system settings.
 Harbor supports different databases like PostgreSQL and MySQL.
 The Database service ensures the persistence and integrity of the registry data.
 - `Trivy`: Trivy is a vulnerability scanner integrated with Harbor.
 It scans container images for security vulnerabilities during the image push process.
 Trivy runs in a separate pod and interacts with the Database and Registry services.
 It adds an additional layer of security by automatically scanning container images for vulnerabilities.

+Each service operates within its own deployment, which can consist of one or multiple pods, depending on the specified deployment configuration.
 For more information on Harbor installation, see the following resources:

 - [Test Harbor with the Demo Server](https://goharbor.io/docs/2.1.0/install-config/demo-server/)
 - [Harbor Compatibility List](https://goharbor.io/docs/2.1.0/install-config/harbor-compatibility-list/)